ajs476/MakeChange/README.md

 * **Alexander Sears**

-## Screenshots of expected use
+## Screenshots of what to expect
-* Here you can see the console output of the makeChange() method making change using the 'standard' US coins: Quarter, Dime, Nickel, and Penny
+* Here you can see the console output of the makeChange() method making change using the 'standard' US coins: Quarter, Dime, Nickel, and Penny.
 ![Screenshot of normal coins in use](../master/screenshots/grab_1.png)
 * And here you can see the console output of the makeChange() method making change using the 'standard' US coins alongside the 'extra' coins created by the user.
+You can use any amount of coins with any value and the makeChange() method will run perfectly fine.
 ![Screenshot of user-generated coins in use](../master/screenshots/grab_2.png)